-- Cortical spoking cataract (CS) – Swelling of the cortex, spoke/wedge-like peripheral cloudiness
+- Cortical spoking cataract (CS) – Swelling of the cortex causing spoke/wedge-like peripheral cloudiness.

 - Posterior subcapsular cataract (PSC) – Opacity in the posterior capsule of the lens, often seen in younger individuals, steroid users, and diabetics.
 All else being equal, these are usually the most visually significant.

 Now that you know the types, how do you communicate their severity to others?
 This is a poorly defined topic.
 Some clinicians go with their gut feel.
 Others use visual acuity as a rough guide.